Quit Smoking – Stories of Hope

-It wasn’t until I read The Easy Way to Stop Smoking by Alan Carr that I finally managed to quit for good.
+It wasn’t until I read The Easy Way to Stop Smoking by Allen Carr that I finally managed to quit for good.
 It’s a really powerful book that makes you realise that smoking is a silly habit nobody should have.
 Quitting smoking was tough, especially in the first week, but it gets easier.
 Now I don’t crave cigarettes.
 I wasn’t really addicted to cigarettes; I just carried the wrong belief that they would make me feel better.

 If you want to stop smoking, just do it!
 Don’t light that next cigarette.
 You weren’t born craving a cigarette – it’s a habit you’ve developed; it was a choice you made to start smoking.
 Use that same choice to stop.

 Sandisiwe was able to quit smoking for some time, but she’s now back to lighting up.
 What went wrong?